A Weaker Notion of Atomicity in Integral Domains: Ascent on PSP-domains and GL-domains

-To see that $D[X]$ is completely atomic, observe that $D$ is a finitely generated $K$-algebra, hence Noetherian.
+To see that $D[X]$ is sub-atomic, observe that $D$ is a finitely generated $K$-algebra, hence Noetherian.
 Therefore, $D[X]$ is also Noetherian, and hence atomic.
-Consequently, $D[X]$ is a completely atomic domain.
+Consequently, $D[X]$ is a sub-atomic domain.
 On the other hand, $f:= (Y^2X- Y^3) (Y^2X+ Y^3)\in D[X]$, which is a product of two primitive polynomials in $D[X]$, is not primitive since $f=Y^4(X^2-Y^2)$.
 Then, it follows that $D$ is not a GL-domain. \end{Ep}

 It is well-known that the properties of being antimatter and being MCD-finite are independent.
 In particular, Eftekhari and Khorsandi proved the existence of integral domains that are antimatter yet fail to be MCD-finite.
 More precisely, in \cite[Theorem~2.5]{EK}, employing a modified variant of a powerful construction originally due to Roitman \cite{Rot}, the authors show that for any integral domain $D$ and any unit-closed subset $S \subseteq D$, one can construct a domain $R$ that is not MCD-finite and whose set of atoms is precisely $S$.
 By taking $S=\emptyset$, one obtains a domain without atoms, i.e., an antimatter domain.
 Moreover, by \cite[Theorem 2.1]{EK}, the polynomial ring $R[X]$ is not an IDF-domain.